Top 63 Owl Tattoo Ideas [2020 Inspiration Guide]

 Many believe owls are symbols of both wisdom and truth, which makes owl tattoos for men a popular design choice.

 Others consider the owl design to be related to change, such as when the owl makes his hoot heard to announce his presence.
-In other words, it symbolizes the changing of life and acts as an announcement of death.

-Owl Tattoo Ideas
+1. Owl Sleeve Tattoo Art